sebaxzero/Juridia/README.md

 ## Usage

-To run the application, activate the environment using your selected method of installation, then use the following command:
+To run the application, activate the environment using your selected method of installation, for example `cmd_windows.bat` if instaled using TextGen Webui env, `init_conda_env.bat` for the provided conda env, then use the following command:
 ```
 streamlit run st_interface_en.py
 ```